-A budding NASCAR star, Elliott has been named to SportsPro’s “World’s 50 Most Marketable Athletes,” joining former UFC champion Ronda Rousey, Olympian Usain Bolt and two-time NBA champion Stephen Curry.
+Now a bona fide NASCAR star, Elliott has been named to SportsPro’s “World’s 50 Most Marketable Athletes,” joining former UFC champion Ronda Rousey, Olympian Usain Bolt and two-time NBA champion Steph Curry.
 He was voted by fans as ESPN The Magazine’s “NEXT” racer, appeared as a guest on MTV’s “Ridiculousness” voiced characters in Disney Pixar’s “Cars 3” and Nickelodeon’s “Blaze and the Monster Machines,” and has been featured by Sports Illustrated, The New York Times, Los Angeles Times, Forbes and GQ among others.

 In March 2017, Elliott launched the non-profit Chase Elliott Foundation, which is dedicated to providing support and financial assistance to well-qualified charitable organizations with an emphasis on helping others live healthier, happier lives.
 The foundation has worked closely with Children’s Healthcare of Atlanta on initiatives to benefit its summer camp program.